israelpina004/final_project_empirekillers/README.md

 ## "What did you guys make?"

 We have replicated the SHA-512 encryption algorithm through a Python program.
-It is run through the terminal.

 ### "How can I check if this works?"

-Run our program with a specific word or phrase and run "echo "(same word or phrase)" | sha(bits)sum".
+Run our program in the terminal with a specific word or phrase and then run "echo "(same word or phrase)" | sha(bits)sum".
 Replace (bits) with 224, 256, 384, or 512 depending on which SHA version you used with our program.
 The two outputs should be the same.

 ### "How does it work?"